Attracting and retaining top talent is one of the essential components of any successful organization.

 This will, without a doubt, help people understand what is expected of them and avoid any surprises down the road.

 You can create that in the form of an expectation contract or an onboarding checklist.
-If you have a big company, your HR department could work on creating videos explaining all these things like dress code, workplace etiquette, company’s values, and more.
+If you have a big company, your HR department could use an online video editor to create videos explaining all these things like dress code, workplace etiquette, company’s values, and more.